Forest of the Dead

 "Forest of the Dead" is the ninth episode of the fourth series of the British science fiction television series Doctor Who.
-It was first broadcast by BBC One on 7 June 2008.
-It is the second of a two-part story; the first part, "Silence in the Library", aired on 31 May.
-It was Moffat's last written story before replacing Russell T Davies as head writer and showrunner starting from the fifth series in 2010.
+It was first broadcast on BBC One on 7 June 2008 and is the second of a two-part story; the first part, "Silence in the Library", aired on 31 May.
+It is the final story Moffat wrote until he replaced Russell T Davies as head writer and showrunner starting from the fifth series in 2010.

-In the episode, the time-travelling temp Donna Noble is trapped inside a virtual reality in a planet-sized library's hard drive in the 51st century and has false memories implanted of a married life.
-At the same time, another time traveller, the Tenth Doctor, seeks to rescue Donna and thousands of other humans saved inside the library hard drive while being pursued by a microscopic swarm known as the Vashta Nerada.
+In the episode, the time-travelling companion Donna Noble is trapped inside a virtual reality in a planet-sized library's hard drive in the 51st century, and has false memories implanted of a married life.
+At the same time, the Tenth Doctor, who travels with Donna, seeks to rescue her and thousands of other humans saved inside the library hard drive, while being pursued by a microscopic swarm known as the Vashta Nerada.
 The episode also features the death of River Song, who goes on to become a recurring character in The Doctor's linear future.
-She is an archaeologist who has a close relationship with the Doctor, but because of the non-linearity of this partnership, the Doctor in the episode has only just met River.
+She is an archaeologist who has a close relationship with the Doctor, but because of the non-linearity of their lives, the Doctor in the episode has only just met River.

 Forest of the Dead was watched by 7.84 million viewers.
-This came out to a 40% audience share, the highest in series four.
-It received highly positive reviews, who praised the character of River Song, and Tate's performance.
-This episode, along with "Silence in the Library", was nominated for a Hugo Award in the Best Dramatic Presentation, Short Form category.
+This came out to a 40% audience share, the highest in series 4.
+It received highly positive reviews, which praised Tate's performance and the character of River Song.
+This episode, along with "Silence in the Library", was nominated for the Hugo Award for Best Dramatic Presentation, Short Form.